Do you have an idea? If so, join The LION Pride!

 |1

 This work, Do you have an idea?
-If so, join The LION Pride!
-[Image 4 of 4], by TSgt Anthony Hyatt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+If so, join The LION Pride!, by TSgt Anthony Hyatt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT